 - Place sour cherries in a sauce pan, covering each layer with sugar.

-- Leave them in the saucepan until the following day.
+- Leave them in the saucepan until the following day and if the sugar has not dissolved, mix it a few times until it does.

 - Bring the cherries and sugar to a boil over high heat.
 Lower heat and skim off foam as it rises to the top with a slotted ladle.
 When it cleans from the froth add the fragrant geranium leaves and simmer until the syrup thickens.